spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 ## Prerequisites

-- A minimum of 4 CPU and 4GB RAM.
+- A minimum of 4 CPU and 4GB Memory.

 - Operating System (OS) dependencies as listed in the table.